fxpresso/Mosaic/README.md

 **Step 1:** Load it with objects in the same container
 **Step 2:** Attach mouse listener to your container (albeit JavaFX Node, Swing or Apach Pivot Container); inside of which; forward events to the Mosaic Engine
 **Step 3:** Inside listener, apply location and dimension instructions to the object it tells you to...

+For examples for how this is done, see the MosaicPane reference classes in the "javafx", and "pivot" packages. (could be done the same way for Swing).

 Easy peasy!